 Students have opportunities to improve community health and reduce public health inequities in one of the largest urban settings in the nation.
-Many doctoral students in the Health Policy PhD program collaborate with community-based and healthcare delivery organizations in Philadelphia while they conduct research projects for their dissertations.
-The Health Policy doctorate program allows you to work closely with faculty and peers to collaborate on research studies, develop collegial bonds, meet potential mentors and collaborators, and prepare for your future in health policy.
+Many doctoral students in the Health Policy and Health Services Research PhD program collaborate with community-based and healthcare delivery organizations in Philadelphia while they conduct research projects for their dissertations.
+The Health Policy and Health Services Research PhD program allows you to work closely with faculty and peers to collaborate on research studies, develop collegial bonds, meet potential mentors and collaborators, and prepare for your future in health policy.

-Health Policy PhD graduates enter academic research and teaching positions, or work in private and public institutional settings to develop, evaluate and implement health policy at local, state, national and global levels.
+Health Policy and Health Services Research PhD graduates enter academic research and teaching positions, or work in private and public institutional settings to develop, evaluate and implement health policy at local, state, national and global levels.
 These institutions may include health foundations, government agencies, pharmaceutical companies and public health departments.

-What sets apart our PhD in Health Policy?
+What sets apart our Health Policy and Health Services Research PhD?